 Roost Chicks and chickens like to have a place to roost.
 You could buy one like this or make your own.

-Heating Plate I don’t have one of these heating plates yet, but I really want one.
-They are great for little chicks to crawl under, just like a mama hen.
+Heating Plate I love my heat plate.
+It is great for little chicks to crawl under, just like a mama hen.

 Heat Lamp If you’re not ready to spring for a heating plate, this kind of heat lamp works.
 Just be really careful with these, because they can be a fire hazard.

 Heat Lamp Bulb You can use a red or white light bulb in your heat lamp or this ceramic bulb.
 I like to use something that doesn’t have light so that the chicks get used to being in the dark at night.
 The red bulb is not supposed to disrupt their sleep cycles either.

 Food and Water